davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.4.39 (future) =
+* Fixed bug where Postie supplied schedules were not always being correctly added to the cron

 = 1.4.38 (2013.03.12) =
 * Improved POP3 configuration test
 * Fixed bug where :start and :end were removing commands like tags: and date: before they got a chance to be processed